CausalLearningAI/ISTAnt/README.md

 # ISTAnt

-Automatic treatment effect estimation on ecological data with partial labelling.
+Automatic treatment effect estimation on ecological data with partial labeling.

-## Dataset description
+## Dataset

-### Data structure
+The data set can be preliminary inspected [here](https://drive.google.com/drive/folders/1ZTPusp-u3pAtrs2LtA3JUaFXbuqDS7K_?usp=sharing).
+We will publish a de-anonymized project page after the review process.

 ### Example